 Our origins were faith-filled.

 On May 10, 1910, seventy-five families gathered with Fr.
-Cotter for worship in a small cottage at the El Centro/Fremont location and called themselves Holy Family Parish.
-At that time the parish boundaries were Columbia Ave. to the north, Alhambra Rd., to the south, Garfield Ave. to the east and Arroyo Dr. to the west.
+Cotter for worship in a modest cottage at the El Centro and Fremont location.
+Together, they called themselves Holy Family Parish.
+At the time, parish boundaries extended from Columbia Ave. to the north, Alhambra Rd. to the south, Garfield Ave. to the east, and Arroyo Dr. to the west.

 Our origins were prophetic.